There is no reason to sell gold, as the outlook for gold prices remains positive. All indicators are bullish on gold.

-- The covid-19 effects on global economy
+- The covid-19 effects on the global economy

 In my mind, gold will consolidate for a while as the formal withdrawal of the Hong Kong extradition bill, will remove fear from the global markets.
-Also, in Britain a bill is about to pass that will forbid a no deal Brexit.
+Also, in Britain a bill is about to pass that will forbid a no-deal Brexit.
 These two events will remove fear from money managers around the world, as they will see fewer risks coming out of Hong Kong and Britain.

 As a result, gold will consolidate for a while until the various central bank meetings take place in September.
 Central banks will continue their monetary policy as it is, we all know that.
 In fact, Christine Lagarde, the next president of the European Central Bank, already announced the continuation of Mario Draghi’s policies regarding quantitative easing and negative interest rates.

 Silver soars like there is no tomorrow, surpassing each of our target prices of $18,00 and then $19,00.
-On top of that, the silver to gold ratio has fallen from 90-1 to 79-1 and we expect the ratio to continue to narrow, while gold and silver continue rallying.
-Remember, it is widely accepted that the gold to silver ratio should be at around 60-1.
+On top of that, the silver-to-gold ratio has fallen from 90-1 to 79-1 and we expect the ratio to continue to narrow, while gold and silver continue rallying.
+Remember, it is widely accepted that the gold-to-silver ratio should be at around 60-1.

 Recession is Coming

-According to Frank Giustra, the chairman of Leagold we are heading for a recession worse than the one we had back in 2008 and I agree with him.
+According to Frank Giustra, the chairman of Leagold, we are heading for a recession worse than the one we had back in 2008 and I agree with him.

 Global debt has actually doubled since the 2008 crisis.
-In fact, global debt value was fueled by “cheap” money such as quantitative easing and low interest rates.
+In fact, global debt value was fueled by “cheap” money such as quantitative easing and low-interest rates.